-Using the Al Quick Mask tool, we masked out the foreground-shown here using the View Mask option-so that our noise-reduction settings will only apply to the sky.
+Using the Al Quick Mask tool, we masked out the sky-shown here using the View Mask option, which displays a red overlay-so that our TackSharp adjustments will only apply to the sky.

-For this image, we've used NoNoise's AI Quick Mask tool to separate the sky from the foreground.
+For this image, we've used NoNoise's Al Quick Mask tool to separate the sky from the foreground.
 In essence, we've masked the foreground out of this layer, which means that the bottom layer's Details settings-which were adjusted based on the foreground-show through the combined image.